salesforcecli/plugin-org/messages/delete.md

+# summary

+Delete a scratch org or sandbox.

+# deprecation

+The force:org:delete command is deprecated and will be removed in version 63.0 or later.
+Use org:delete:scratch or org:delete:sandbox.

 # description

 mark a scratch or sandbox org for deletion
 To mark the org for deletion without being prompted to confirm, specify --noprompt.

 # examples